gdamjan/url-prefixed-webapp-demo/README.md

-# Flask app mounted on url prefix
+# FastAPI app mounted on url prefix

-Let's test how to remount a Flask app under a different url prefix with nginx, without changing the application code. nginx will forward requests under /api to the flask application.
+Let's test how to remount a FastAPI app under a different url prefix with nginx, without changing the application code. nginx will forward requests under /api to the fastapi application.

 ## Quick start